omidatashani/mac-fragment-scanner/README.md

     ```

-If you got an error that doesn't let xray run, go to settings, privacy and allow it:
+If you got an error that doesn't let xray run, go to settings/privacy and allow it:

 ![Screenshot of a common error](xrayblocked.png)